Rudd-O/dts-recordingstudio/README.md

 will play back on the live stream and into the Mumble and Skype audio inputs, but not on the recorded show.

-To stop recording and broadcast, run the command `pkill -INT gst-launch`.
-It is advisable to stop the recording and broadcast before downloading the file.
+To stop the recording and broadcast, run the command `stop-recordbroadcast`.
+It is advisable to stop the recording and broadcast before uploading the recordings to S3 or downloading the recordings to your home computer.

 To start the recording and broadcast once again, run the command `recordbroadcast`.
 This starts the gst-launch GStreamer processes that broadcast and record locally.

+To upload the recordings to S3, run the command `uploadrecordings`.
+This command will sync the recordings stored locally in `/home/ubuntu/Studio/Recordings` to your S3 bucket.
+Remember to stop the recording and broadcasting before doing this.

 To download the recordings, retrieve the files in `/home/ubuntu/Studio/Recordings` by copying them to your computer with an SFTP